arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 <!--- TEST assert -->

 :::info Fold over all possible cases
 Unless you explicitly wrap your code to catch exceptions as part of `Either` or `Raise`, exceptions bubble up in the usual way.
 If you need to handle those exceptions, `fold` is also available with a `catch` argument to recover from any `Throwable` that might've been thrown.
+[More information can be found below](#from-exceptions).
 :::

 To create a _value_ of a _logical failure_, we use the `left` _smart-constructor_ for `Either`, or `raise` DSL function for a _logical failure_ inside a `Raise` _computation_.